xamarin/xamarin-forms-samples/WebServices/AzureNotificationHub/README.md

 ---
 name: Azure Notification Hub
 description: This sample demonstrates how to use Azure Notification Hubs to send push notifications to Xamarin Forms applications on Android and iOS.
+To run the Android application, you must replace the google-services.json file with a file downloaded from your Firebase console.
 topic: sample
 languages:
 - csharp